 Mariyam Quaisar (she/her) is a junior journalism and BCE double major from Brookfield, Connecticut.
-She currently serves as a managing editor for content, overlooking all the stories that pass through the Living Arts and Opinion sections, and business.
+She currently serves as editor-in-chief and also manages The Beacon's business operations.
 She loves to share her views on “unconventional” topics and will never turn down a steamy plate of chicken wings.

 Photo: The Berkeley Beacon Archives